 If you want to automount the folder at every login, you can use the .rc-local.

 # This script is executed at the end of each multiuser runlevel.

 # Make sure that the script will "exit 0" on success or any other

 # In order to enable or disable this script just change the execution

 mount -t 9p -o trans=virtio,version=9p2000.L /vmshare /home/guest-username/vmshare

-Finally, you can move and copy file through the 2 machines, the real one and the virtual one with your simple /vmshare folder.
+Finally, you can move and copy files through the 2 machines, the real one, and the virtual one with your simple /vmshare folder.